The Damned (1969 film): Production

 Unterach am Attersee, where the "Night of Long Knives" sequence was filmed.

 The film was shot on location in West Germany and Austria, and at Cinecittà Studios in Rome.
 Locations included Düsseldorf, Essen, and Unterach am Attersee - the latter doubling for Bad Wiessee.
 The scenes of the Essenbeck steelworks were shot in Terni, Italy.

 The Damned was the breakthrough film for Helmut Berger, who is given an "Introducing" credit, even though he had already appeared in Visconti's segment of the anthology film The Witches.
 At the time, Berger was in a romantic relationship with Visconti.
 Dirk Bogarde later expressed disappointment with Visconti for sacrificing his character's development to place a greater focus on Berger's Martin.
 In his memoirs, Bogarde specifically cites a long scene showing Friedrich becoming overwhelmed with guilt after murdering Joachim, which was filmed, but cut.

-Composer Maurice Jarre was hired by the producers without the knowledge of Visconti, who originally wanted the film scored entirely with pre-existing classical music by Gustav Mahler and Richard Wagner.
+Composer Maurice Jarre was hired by the producers without the knowledge of Visconti, who originally wanted the film scored entirely with pre-existing classical music by Mahler and Wagner.
 Visconti reportedly was dissatisfied with the composer's efforts, which he compared disparagingly to Jarre's work on Doctor Zhivago, but was forced to use the music due to contractual obligations.

 In Visconti's preferred, primarily English-language version of the film, most of the cast members provide their own voices, but Umberto Orsini is dubbed by an uncredited actor, due to his accent.

 Nazi war criminal Karl Hass appeared in the film as an extra.
 Hass was a perpetrator of the Ardeatine massacre, but was not charged or convicted until 1998, allegedly due to his work as an American agent against the Soviet Union in the 1950s.
 It's unknown if the filmmakers were aware of Hass' identity when he appeared in the film, though some sources suggest he was employed as a technical advisor.
 Hass did appear as an extra in several other Italian films during the 1960s and '70s, including two about the Ardeatine massacre.